isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 ‟I see.
 Which part is that?” he asked me again.

-‟He wrote, ‘To live or to die, this problem was important to me.
+‟He had written : ‘To live or to die, this problem was important to me.
 That was a fundamental question for me, rather than literature.
 The attitude toward life came next.
 If you can believe in man, you can endure to live.
 To believe in man or not.’”
 These passages, which I had transcribed over and over again in my diary, came out of my mouth easily.

 Mr. Kawabata listened to me with tearful eyes and nodded his head.
 Then he reached out his slender hands and squeezed mine.
 But for some reason, I tried to pull my hands away.

-‟You know what he means,” he said. ‟You know the sadness of Tamio, of ‘The First Night of Life.’”
+‟You know what he means,” he said. ‟You understand the sorrow of Tamio, the saddness of ‘The First Night of Life.’”

 He tapped my knee with his veined hand. ‟Write a lot.
 Store a lot within yourself”, he said.

 ‟Mr. Kawabata, it is time for you to leave,” the director urged him.

 ‟I see.
 We had a good talk today.
-Thank you...
-Sekiguchi, is there anything you want?”
+Thank you...Mr.Sekiguchi, is there anything you want?”

 ‟Books!”
 I answered him in a loud voice.

-Four weeks later, I received many cardboard boxes that were full of books.
+Four weeks later, I received many cardboard boxes full of books.

 ## Visiting Day